 Lower Elementary is a dynamic multi-aged classroom for first, second, and third graders.

-Our students enjoy individualized work plans to allow them to use time effectively and to make appropriate choices.
+Our students enjoy individualized work plans to allow them to use time effectively and make appropriate choices.
 Students work with hands-on materials while building a foundation to develop abstract concepts with time to think and express themselves in all subjects.

-Montessori teachers are trained to reach each child where they are, and provide family support.
+Montessori teachers are trained to reach each child where they are and provide family support.